UPPMAX/naiss_intro_python/docs/learning_outcomes.md

 - In Python, I can find and use the operator for exponentiation
 - In Python, I know what the modulo operator is and when to use it
 - I can convert a simple text question to Python code
+- In Python, I can write text to a file

 Here are the rest of the learning outcomes, each item being less and less likely to be discussed: